nhannht/obsidian-historica/README.md

 <div align="left">
 <details>
 <summary> <sub> No 😍, it is not</sub> </summary>
-<sub>There is no heavy GPT or any remote server involve, just classic NLP that make sure anything as much fast as possible</sub>
+<sub>There is no heavy GPT or any remote server involved, just classic NLP that makes sure anything as fast as possible</sub>
 </details></div>

 ---